 Specialized Government Functions

-We may use and disclose your medical information for national security and intelligence activities authorized by law or for protective services of the President.
+We may use and disclose your health information for national security and intelligence activities authorized by law or for protective services of the President.
 If you are a military member, we may disclose to military authorities under certain circumstances.
-If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose to the institution, its agents or the law enforcement official your medical information necessary for your health and the health and safety of other individuals.
+If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may disclose to the institution, its agents or the law enforcement official your health information necessary for your health and the health and safety of other individuals.

 Incidental Uses and Disclosures